-The Board of Directors (the "Board") of Tile Shop Holdings, Inc. (the "Company," "we," "us" or "our") is soliciting your proxy to vote at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at our headquarters, located at 14000 Carlson Parkway, Plymouth, Minnesota 55441, on Tuesday, July 16, 2019, at 10:00 a.m.
+The Board of Directors (the "Board") of Tile Shop Holdings, Inc. (the "Company," "we," "us" or "our") is soliciting your proxy to vote at the Annual Meeting of Shareholders (the "Annual Meeting") to be held virtually on Tuesday, July 21, 2020, at 10:00 a.m.
 (Central Time), including at any adjournments or postponements of the Annual Meeting.
-You are invited to attend the Annual Meeting to vote on the proposals described in this proxy statement.
+You are invited to attend the Annual Meeting online to vote on the proposals described in this proxy statement.
 However, you do not need to attend the Annual Meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed proxy card, if you received paper copies of the proxy materials, or follow the instructions below to submit your proxy over the telephone or the Internet.

-In accordance with rules and regulations adopted by the U.S. Securities and Exchange Commission (the "SEC"), we have elected to provide our beneficial owners and stockholders of record access to our proxy materials over the Internet.
-Beneficial owners are stockholders whose shares are held in the name of a broker, bank or other agent (i.e., in "street name").
-Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") will be mailed on or about May 31, 2019 to our beneficial owners and stockholders of record who owned our common stock at the close of business on May 20, 2019.
-Beneficial owners and stockholders of record will have the ability to access the proxy materials on a website referred to in the Notice or request a printed set of the proxy materials be sent to them by following the instructions in the Notice.
-Beneficial owners and stockholders of record who have previously requested to receive paper copies of our proxy materials will receive paper copies of the proxy materials instead of a Notice.
+In accordance with rules and regulations adopted by the U.S. Securities and Exchange Commission (the "SEC"), we have elected to provide our beneficial owners and shareholders of record access to our proxy materials over the Internet.
+Beneficial owners are shareholders whose shares are held in the name of a broker, bank or other agent (i.e., in "street name").
+Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") will be mailed on or about June 11, 2020 to our beneficial owners and shareholders of record who owned our common stock at the close of business on June 1, 2020.
+Beneficial owners and shareholders of record will have the ability to access the proxy materials on the website referred to in the Notice or request a printed set of the proxy materials be sent to them by following the instructions in the Notice.
+Beneficial owners and shareholders of record who have previously requested to receive paper copies of our proxy materials will receive paper copies of the proxy materials instead of a Notice.